ori-drs/pronto-distro/README.rst

 Some notes:

 * All the state estimation is done in se-fusion.
-It listens to messages published from the logplayer and produces POSE_BODY - the position and orientation of the robot's pelvis.
+It listens to messages published from the log and produces POSE_BODY - the position and orientation of the robot's pelvis.
 * pronto-viewer is a GUI showing the sensor data and the position of the robot.
 * Make sure that POSE_BODY and STATE_ESTIMATOR_STATE are disabled
   (they were the position generated during the actual experiment)
 * bot-spy is a tool for inspecting the messages.
+* lcm-logplayer-gui is a gui based tool for playing back lcm logs (surprise!), we use it a lot to simulate live receipt of data.
+The logs can also be processed by playing back the logs from the tool.

 Using with your own robot